Weng Ian Lai

-I am studying contemporary jewellery, which is not very popular in Asia, even my parent didn’t understand what it was first.
+I am studying contemporary jewellery, which is not very popular in Asia, even my parents didn’t understand what it was first.

 Do you need to be a rebel to enjoy your work?

-It comes from the nature, just enjoy your meal in the most natural way.
+It comes from nature, just enjoy your meal in the most natural way.

 Do you use your own work?

 Of course!
 Not for daily use but for special occasions.

 Do you think cutlery can still be improved?
 If yes, in what way?

 Yes!
 This was the first time that I made cutlery, so for me this is a new experience!
 When I have more time again I would love to try more different shapes for the handle and to explore more materials.

 What was the inspiration for your Steinbeisser collection?

 The inspiration for these pieces is the nature around the place where I live.